This guide is a companion to CIRIA Control of risk

-The new guide will update readers on the latest techniques in risk management and when to apply them.
 New management concepts are being continuously developed and refined and a range of new approaches are now in use on construction projects.
-In the same way that the original guide brought together current best practice, the new guide will equally give the reader an up to date perspective on current best practice.
-A selection of the tools and challenges identified are shown below.
+In the same way that the original guide brought together current best practice, this new guide gives the reader an up to date perspective on current best practice.
+A selection of the tools and challenges that the publication include are:

 - Leadership and soft issues